matsola/biofertilizer-report/casestudy.md

 #### Branseröds gård

-_Branseröds gård_ operates on 15 x 10 square meters of beds, as well as an additional 100 square meters for growing crops like potatoes and corn.
-On top of that, they have 168 square meters of greenhouse beds.
+_Branseröds gård_ operates on fifthteen 10 square meters of beds, as well as an additional 100 square meters for growing crops like potatoes and corn.
+On top of that, _Branseröds gård_ have 168 square meters of greenhouse beds.

 Fertilizer inputs are sourced on-farm from cows, sheep, and goats, specifically using cow deep bedding in their greenhouse beds.